rustwasm/wasm-bindgen/README.md

   `window.wasm_bindgen.foo`.
 Note that the name `wasm_bindgen` can be configured with the `--no-modules-global FOO` flag.

-* `--typescript` - when passed a `*.d.ts` file will be generated for the generated JS file.
-This should allow hooking into TypeScript projects to ensure everything still typechecks.
+* `--no-typescript` - by default a `*.d.ts` file is generated for the generated JS file, but this flag will disable generating this TypeScript file.

 * `--debug` - generates a bit more JS and wasm in "debug mode" to help catch programmer errors, but this output isn't intended to be shipped to production